David Legates: Think tanks

 Legates is affiliated with the Heartland Institute, a leading promoter of climate change denial.
 When the Heartland Institute presented him with a Courage in Defense of Science Award at its climate conference in 2015, Legates said it was recognition for having been “beaten over the head by a bunch of thugs,” meaning climate scientists and politicians who criticized his work.

+As of February 2026 Legates is a Research Fellow at the Independent Institute.

-He also was a senior scientist of the now closed-down Marshall Institute, and has been a research fellow with the Independent Institute, and an adjunct scholar of the Competitive Enterprise Institute.
+He also was a senior scientist of the now closed-down Marshall Institute, and an adjunct scholar of the Competitive Enterprise Institute.

 Trump administration

 In September 2020, Legates was appointed as deputy assistant secretary of commerce for observation and prediction at the National Oceanic and Atmospheric Administration in the Trump administration.
 Many observers believe that Legates does not have the competence or objectivity for this position.

 While detailed to the White House Office of Science and Technology Policy Legates commissioned a set of nine briefs known as the "Climate Change Fliers," released in January 2021.
 The briefs attacked the consensus on climate change, many were written by prominent climate change deniers.
 The briefs were not vetted and not issued by OSTP.
-Nevertheless they were published with an Executive Office of the President seal and bore a White House OSTP copyright.
+Nevertheless, they were published with an Executive Office of the President seal and bore a White House OSTP copyright.
 The head of the agency ordered the documents withdrawn and terminated Legates from his OSTP position.